Eduardo Saverin: Career

 During his junior year at Harvard, Saverin met fellow Harvard undergraduate, sophomore Mark Zuckerberg.
-Noting the lack of a dedicated social networking website for Harvard students, the two worked together to launch The Facebook in 2004.
+Noting the lack of a dedicated social networking website for Harvard students, the two worked together to launch Facebook in 2004.
 They each agreed to invest $1,000 in the site.
 Later, Zuckerberg and Saverin each agreed to invest another $18,000 in the operation.
 As co-founder, Saverin held the role of chief financial officer and business manager.
 On May 15, 2012, Business Insider obtained and released an exclusive email from Zuckerberg detailing how he cut Saverin from Facebook and diluted his stake.
 Zuckerberg privately stated at the time, "Eduardo is refusing to co-operate at all ...
 We basically now need to sign over our intellectual property to a new company and just take the lawsuit ...
 I'm just going to cut him out and then settle with him.
 And he'll get something I'm sure, but he deserves something ...
 He has to sign stuff for investments and he's lagging and I can't take the lag."
 Zuckerberg's attorney warned Zuckerberg that the dilution might trigger a lawsuit for breach of fiduciary duty.
 Facebook filed a lawsuit against Saverin, arguing that the stock-purchase agreement Saverin signed in October 2005 was invalid.
 Saverin then filed a suit against Zuckerberg, alleging Zuckerberg spent Facebook's money (Saverin's money) on personal expenses over the summer.
 In 2009, both suits were settled out of court.
 Terms of the settlement were not disclosed and the company affirmed Saverin's title as co-founder of Facebook.
 Saverin signed a non-disclosure contract after the settlement.

 In 2010, Saverin co-founded Aporta, an online portal for charity.
-In 2015, Saverin established his venture capital firm, B Capital, investing in Southeast Asia and India.
-In 2016, Saverin's fund closed initial deals of over $140 million in Asia, including Ninja Van, a Singaporean logistics company that engages in last mile parcel delivery in Southeast Asia.